mshamaseen/laravel-repository-pattern/README.md

 # Repository Generator
 Autogeneration for repository pattern files, This package is aim to generate Contract (interface), Entity (model), Controller, Repository and Request validation files for specified module.

+No Need to bind the interface to the repository, it will be auto-bind !

 *Note: if you are using laravel, you should've at least version **5.7**

 ## Requirement